mtcarvalho/dataweave-docs/02-language-guide/language-guide.md

 # Dataweave Language Guide Notes

 - DataWeave is a functional language used in Mule applications to perform data transformations.
-- DW enables you to take advantage of the benefits of functional programming: pure functions, immutable variables, function signatures, concise and clear code, call-by-need strategy (lazy evaluation)

 ## DW Script